 Just a few days after emerging from her April 2016 refurbishment, Sun Princess made changes to a couple of itineraries due to technical issues.
-The ship will skip today’s scheduled call at Kuala Lumpur (Port Kelang), Malaysia.
+The ship will skip today’s scheduled call at Kuala Lumpur (Port Klang), Malaysia.
 Instead, the Princess Cruises ship will spend the day at sea.

 Passengers onboard Sun Princess received a letter in their cabins announcing the itinerary change.